-We had open commercial letters of credit outstanding of less than \$0.1 million at July 29, 2023 and no open commercial letters of credit outstanding at January 28, 2023.
-We had \$3.5 million and \$0.6 million in issued, but undrawn, standby letters of credit at July 29, 2023 and January 28, 2023, respectively.
+There were no borrowings outstanding under the credit facility at October 28, 2023 or January 28, 2023.
+We had no open commercial letters of credit outstanding under our secured revolving credit facility at October 28, 2023 or January 28, 2023.
+We had \$3.5 million and \$0.6 million in issued, but undrawn, standby letters of credit at October 28, 2023 and January 28, 2023, respectively.

-At July 29, 2023, we did not have any "off-balance sheet arrangements" as defined in relevant SEC regulations that are reasonably likely to have a current or future effect on our financial condition, results of operation, liquidity, capital expenditures or capital resources.
+At October 28, 2023, we did not have any "off-balance sheet arrangements" as defined in relevant SEC regulations that are reasonably likely to have a current or future effect on our financial condition, results of operation, liquidity, capital expenditures or capital resources.